c3d/xl/README.md

         loop
             Body
             sleep Duration

 ### Subtlelty #4: Closures and remote transport

-Like many functional languages, ELFE ensures that the value of variables is preserved for the evaluation of a given body.
+Like many functional languages, XL ensures that the value of variables is preserved for the evaluation of a given body.
 Consider for example: